-Stock futures weak ahead of earnings reports
+Stock futures weak on coronavirus worries

 Verizon and American Express report earnings before the bell